 Grading Schemes and Quality Ratings for Self Catering in the UK

 Visitors from overseas and also UK holidaymakers often want further information on grading schemes and what the star ratings on our website mean.
 On Country Cottages Online you will find accommodation marked as 5 star, 4 star, 3 star and so on.
 You will recognise these star ratings from the red stars shown for individual cottages.
 If no star rating is given, this indicates that the self catering establishment has not been rated.
-Country Cottages Online are not an agency and we do not have a process of personally inspecting cottages or have our own rating scheme.
+Country Cottages Online are not an agency and we do not have a process of personally inspecting cottages or have our own rating scheme although we do monitor visitor feedback

 The ratings shown are those that the owners or agencies of cottages have specified have been awarded by the relevant tourist board.
 There are commonalities between the rating systems in England, Scotland and Wales who all use the Visit Britain star ratings system, designed to quality assure certain standards of accommodation.